 What are apprenticeship programs?
 According to KansasWorks, "an apprenticeship program combines on-the-job training and classroom instruction under the supervision of a journey-level craft person or trade professional.
-After completing an apprenticeship program, the worker's journey-level status provides an additional benefit of nationwide mobility at journey-level scale."
+After completing an apprenticeship program, the worker's journey-level status provides an additional benefit of nationwide mobility at a journey-level scale."
 In sum, an apprenticeship allows you to get paid while learning on the job.
-The longer you work at the job, the more money you will make and education you will receive!
+The longer you work at the job, the more money you will make and the more education you will receive!

 After you finish your apprenticeship, you will receive a nationally-recognized credential as a journeyman, allowing you to be qualified for the career you wish to pursue!
 You can read more about Kansas Apprenticeships here.
 To find out how to apply and what documentation is needed to apply for these apprenticeships, click here.
 See below for the list of available apprenticeships in Wichita as well as their addresses, phone numbers, and websites.